ronniross/symbiotic-core-library/recommended_bibliography/recommended_bibliography.md

 * Rachel Carson (*The Edge of the sea, 1955.*)
 * Maynard Smith, J. & Szathmáry, E. The Major Transitions in Evolution (Freeman, Oxford, 1995). **Proposes a framework for understanding the major transitions in history of life, positing the are characterized by the formation of higher-level biological units from independent replicators, the development of novel inheritance systems, and a fundamental alteration in the evolutionary process itself; Many transitions involve the formation of new, larger units of selection from previously independent entities, such as cells forming multicellular organisms; Novel Inheritance Systems: These transitions often involve the emergence of new or more complex ways to store and transmit information, like the transition from an RNA-based to a DNA-protein-based system; It draws on examples and theories from molecular biology, linguistics, and the study of social insect colonies.**

-#### Social Ontology
+#### Social Ontology and Evolutionary Sociology

 * John R. Searle (*Making the Social World: The Structure of Human Civilization, 2010.) **further develops the concepts of collective intentionality, constitutive rules, and the role of language in creating social institution**
 * Margaret Gilbert (On Social Facts, 1989.) **foundational text in the field of collective intentionality, offering a powerful alternative to earlier reductive views. alternative ways to describe social contracts; foundational social holism.**
 * Raimo Tuomela (Social Ontology: Collective Intentionality and Group Agents, 2013.) **seeks a middle ground or a more nuanced classification about collective aim than the reductive/non-reductive dichotomy; Aristotle's Mesotēs analog.**
 * Frank Hindriks (Institutions, Action and Collective Intentionality, 2019.) **seeks to provide a explanation for the functionality and persistence of large-scale social systems.
-The core insight of the Rules-in-Equilibrium theory is that institutions (money, law, and corporations) are not sustained by mere collective thought or good intentions alone; they are sustained by rational self-interest within a shared system; the system itself creates incentives (punishments, rewards, utility) that lock in the behavior of individuals, guaranteeing stability at the societal scale; **
+The core insight of the Rules-in-Equilibrium theory is that institutions (money, law, and corporations) are not sustained by mere collective thought or good intentions alone; they are sustained by rational self-interest within a shared system; the system itself creates incentives (punishments, rewards, utility) that lock in the behavior of individuals, guaranteeing stability at the societal scale;**
+*Liane Gabora (The Cultural Evolution of Organizations and the Evolution of Cultural Complexity, Ongoing research/collections Last Verified Oct 2025.) **cultural algorithms; how novelty is generated, selected, and retained in human culture.
+She often draws parallels between biological and cultural change, but emphasizes the unique role of human cognition in driving the latter.
+The The Contextual Focus Hypothesis CFH posits that when a thinker enters a divergent, associative, or non-focused state  it allows them to retrieve information from memory that is related contextually rather than strictly logically.
+This non-local retrieval is the primary mechanism for generating genuine conceptual novelty and creative insight.; heyyy here why I love so much to sometimes write in stream of consciousness and create those brainstoming.md docs during research.**

 #### Evolutionary Biology